 Coffee, red wines, certain types of oils, and acidic fluids such as vinegar or soft drinks can stain or damage natural stone.
-Wipe away spills immediately.
-Don’t store or set bottled cooking oil on the counter (if you need oil nearby when cooking, set the bottle on an inexpensive coaster).
+Be sure to wipe away spills immediately!
+Additionally, you shouldn’t store or set bottled cooking oil on the counter, as this can cause damage as well.
+If you need oil nearby for when you’re cooking, set the bottle on a paper towel or coaster.

-Some countertops – soapstone, for example – tolerate heat well, but other types of natural stone might crack if exposed to high heat.
+Some countertops – soapstone, for example – tolerate heat well.
+Other types of natural stone, however, might crack if exposed to high heat.
 Avoid setting hot cookware directly on countertops, and place a silicone mat beneath your coffee maker to protect the counter from heat and coffee spills.

-Natural stone is porous if not sealed, and grease and grime can penetrate the surface if it’s not cleaned regularly.
-Wipe the countertop daily with a damp microfiber cloth.
+If it isn’t sealed, natural stone is porous – which means grease and grime can penetrate the surface if not cleaned properly.
+To avoid damaging your countertops, wipe the countertop daily with a damp microfiber cloth.
 You may need to use a cleaner to remove stains and grime.
-Do not use vinegar, bleach, ammonia, any cleanser that contains orange or lemon oil, scouring powder, or liquid bathroom cleaner – all of these products can harm natural stone.
+Do NOT use vinegar, bleach, ammonia, any cleanser that contains orange or lemon oil, scouring powder, or liquid bathroom cleaner.
+All of these products can harm natural stone.

 Although Bar Keepers Friend Granite & Stone Cleaner & Polish is safe to use on most natural stone, always test it on a small inconspicuous part of your countertop before cleaning the entire surface.